mantidproject/mantid/docs/source/release/v3.9.0/diffraction.rst

 Powder Diffraction
 ------------------

+- Instrument definition files for D4 and D20 diffractometers at ILL have been created.

 :ref:`algm-SNSPowderReduction` had an error in logic of subtracting the vanadium background.
 It was not being subtracted when ``PreserveEvents=True``.

 :ref:`algm-PDLoadCharacterizations` and